FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep6-dreaming.md

 ## Chocofi

-Someone on the BoardSource Discord posted a picture of their [Chocofi](https://github.com/pashutk/chocofi), which looks like a 3x5 Corne, but with deeper pinky stagger.
-However I probably will never sauter my own keyboard.
-I build software not hardware.
+Someone on the BoardSource Discord posted a picture of their [Chocofi](https://github.com/pashutk/chocofi), which looks like a 3&times;5 Corne, but with more generous pinky stagger.
+However I probably will never solder my own keyboard.

+## Conclusion

+I'm happy with what I have, and I keep my eye open for deeper cuts on the last columns to lessen pinky strain.